A Korean Culture Camp

 • Camp Pride depends entirely on parent volunteers and volunteers from the Korean-American community.

-• Volunteering provides opportunities to learn about Korea, share with other parents, befriend other Koreans, and so much more.
+• Volunteering provides opportunities to learn about Korea, share and befriend with other parents, Korean volunteers, and so much more.
 The campers love seeing their parents volunteering throughout the week.

 • Pre-K through 8th grade camp volunteer positions are on a first come, first serve basis.
 To volunteer please contact camp here.